Introduction to Illustration (short course)

 - narrative illustration: continuing work on the book project

-- narrative illustration: completion and group critique of book project (then demonstrations on book cover illustration, hand-drawn type and model making)
+- narrative illustration: completion and group critique of book project (followed by demonstrations on book cover illustration, hand-drawn type and model making)

 - book cover/3D illustration: working individually to create either a book cover image or a model based on your book

-- overview and discussion of contemporary illustration market, self-editing and creating a portfolio
+- overview and discussion of the contemporary illustration market, self-editing and creating a portfolio

 - Photoshop basics: scanning and cleaning up work to create a series of jpegs for a web/print portfolio